Am I eligible to apply for the AA Degree?

 A: There is no time limit on applying for and obtaining the AA Degree as long as you still hold an appropriate status (see Question 1 for eligibility).
 The Technology requirement must be completed within five years prior to the conferral of the AA Degree; however, other GE requirements do not have a time limit.

-My general education course work is more than 10 years old.
+My GE course work is more than 10 years old.
 Can I still use them to transfer credit to DLIFLC?

 A: Yes; however, the technology is the only GE requirement with a time limitation.
 The Technology requirement must be completed within five years prior to the conferral of the AA Degree.